naptivity/dropper_utilities/readme.md

 # Hypixel Dropper Utilities
 [Original project by LapisHusky](https://github.com/LapisHusky/dropperutilities).
-Revived, updated, and expanded by naptivity! :3
+Revived, updated, commented, and expanded by naptivity! :3

 This is a node.js proxy that sits between your Minecraft client and Hypixel, designed to add convenient features and insights to dropper.
 This works by having you join a local server that sits between your Minecraft client and Hypixel.

 **Warning: This project automates chat and commands which [can result in a mute or ban on Hypixel](https://hypixel.net/terms/#term-2).
 However, there is no in-game advantage, only quality of life improvements.
 You have full control over what features are enabled through the configuration file.
 Use at your own risk.**

+This is my first serious JS project undertaking, apologies for any bugs or bad programming I really tried :3

+Feedback is encouraged and appreciated!

 ## How to use (Standard and easiest method, Windows only)